 Deferral of term work is a privilege and not a right; there is no guarantee that a deferral will be granted.
-Misrepresentation of facts to gain a deferral is a serious breach of the Code of Student Behaviour other adequate documentation at their discretion such as a form from the student's Faculty or a statutory declaration.
-In other cases, including domestic affliction or religious conviction, adequate documentation must be provided to substantiate the reason for an absence.
+Misrepresentation of facts to gain a deferral is a serious breach of the Code of Student Behaviour

 In this course: Students are allowed to miss three sessions without penalty regardless of the reason for their absence (excusable or not), after which two percentage point per absence will be deducted from the 15% attendance and participation grade.
 It is recommended not to miss a session unless necessary.